Impairment of Right-of-Use Assets

 Market decline - observable drops in asset market value below book value

-Economic factors - market downturns, interest rate increases, unfavorable environmental shifts
+Economic factors - market downturns, interest rate increases, unfavourable environmental shifts

 Increased competition - challenges to product viability, loss of market share